kyle-ingalsbe/kyle-ingalsbe/README.md

 <div>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</div>

 <P>
   Started Coding in high school in 1999.
 Self taught many different languages.
-Can read and modify almost any language, except HEX.
+Can read and modify almost any programming language, except HEX.
 Mostly made programs for personal use or created Websites for clients.
 During college, I wrote a couple of different games in C for the TI-89.
 Created custom WordPress themes and plugins for clients, too.

 </P>